openwebos/luna-sysmgr/README.md

 * Providing for the coordinated rendering of applications
 * Rendering webOS card view, lock screen, status bar, system menus, virtual keyboard, notifications, and launcher, in addition to other system management features that viewable in the System Manager User interface

-WebAppMgr is provided by System Manager and is responsible for running Enyo applications.
+WebAppMgr, now a separate component, is responsible for running Enyo applications.

 LunaSysmgr